pedroafsouza/HackerNewsReader/README.md

 HackerNewsReader
 ================

-Hacker news reader - angular js example
+Simple example of a news reader making the comunication with three different endpoints.